rydmike/flex_color_scheme/FEATURES.md

 # FlexColorScheme Feature Details

-This feature details document provides more details and explanations of features in FlexColorScheme V4.
+This feature details document provides more details and explanations of some features in FlexColorScheme V4.
 The reason for keeping it in a separate file from the package readme is that the package readme is already very long, and keeping it separate document allows it to be updated and complemented more freely without updating the package due to complementary